What is an in-the-hoop embroidery project?

 Designs by Little Bee owner, Melissa, offers some tips on stitching out these in-the-hoop hand sanitizer holders.

-These can be made with any non-fraying fabric.
+[My in-the-hoop hand sanitizer holder] can be made with any non-fraying fabric.
 The best is upholstery weight vinyl, such as marine vinyl.
 I started with the basic colors from Joann Fabric on the large rolls in the home decor department.
 They will sell by the inch, and there is always a coupon available.
 I have also gone to a local upholstery shop and asked for scraps.
 They will often sell or give them to you.

 Since snap tab key fobs, lip balm holders, and hand sanitizer holders have become popular, many sellers have begun to sell adorable print vinyls.
 If you search “embroidery vinyl” or “faux leather fabric”, you will find LOTS!!
 Some of the printed vinyls are very stiff (not buttery soft like most are), and they do not work well for pockets, as they tend to perforate along the stitch line.
 If I want to use one of those, I will use it on the front of the sanitizer holder, then use a softer, more flexible vinyl for the pocket.
 Some great sites for finding printed and glitter vinyls are right here on Etsy, hudsontextiles.com, mypunkbroidery.com, glitterbugfairy.com, tccraftlady.com.
 What you want to avoid are the vinyls used with cutting machines for decals and heat transfer.